Bruin-Spacecraft-Group/Overseer/currentFiles/README.md

 git clone https://github.com/Bruin-Spacecraft-Group/Overseer.git
 ```

-## Editing Code on your local Overseer repository
+## Individual development on the Overseer repository

 After cloning the Overseer repository onto your local machine, use the following lines in Terminal (for Mac OS users) to create your own branch for individual development:
 ```